Medicine Overview of Promez Capsule

 How to use Promez Capsule

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It can be taken with or without food, but it is better to take Promez 20mg Capsule at a fixed time.
+Promez 20mg Capsule may be taken with or without food, but it is better to take it at a fixed time.

 How Promez Capsule works